MadalinaRaicu/xverse-ordinal-app/README.md

    - Improve the UI with more advanced components and animations for a better user experience.
    - Implement a light theme option, allowing users to switch between dark and light themes.

+6. **Enhanced image quality**
+   - Implement functionality to load higher resolution images for inscriptions to improve visual quality.
+   - Utilize progressive image loading techniques to enhance performance and user experience, ensuring that images load smoothly and efficiently.
+   - Introduce support for modern image formats like WebP, which offer better compression and quality compared to traditional formats like JPEG and PNG.

 ## Trade-offs

 1. **Development Speed vs. Performance:**